kaurlakhveer5/erasure-coding-durability/README.md

 The period of time we use here is one year, resulting in annual durability.

 Systems that use erasure coding to store data will replace shards or servers that are lost.
-Once requrired compoenent is replaced, the data is fully intact again.
+Once required components are replaced, the data is fully intact again.
 Data is lost only when P+1 shards are all lost or # of servers that contain P+1 or more shards are lost at the same time, before they are replaced.